 On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
 Louisville and, another transport, the S. S. President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.
 During this part of the voyage, smoke from an unknown ship was seen on the horizon.
 The cruiser that was escorting the two transports revved up its engines, its bow came out of the water, and it took off in the direction of the smoke.
-It turned out that the unknown ship was from a friendly country.
+It turned out the smoke was from a ship that belonged to a friendly country, while two other intercepted freighters were Japanese ships carrying scrap metal to Japan.

 On Sunday night, November 9, the ships crossed the International Dateline and when the soldiers awoke, it was Tuesday, November 11.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.